Srj/Demo_Django/README.md

 1. Open CMD/POWERSHELL/BASH or your preferred shell in the directory.
 (Make sure it has mysite and requirements.txt)
 2. Now run
-  pip install -r requirements.txt pip install cx_oracle
+  pip install -r requirements.txt

-  (It will install Django ar cx_oracle.
+  (It will install Django and cx_oracle.
 You need not install them if you have already installed.
 You may face some error during installation due to version mismatch of your python package or permission error)
   Fix: Permission error : Open your Shell as Admin
   FIx: Version Mismatch:
-    Open a virtualenv(Recommended for your project), activate it and run pip install -r requirements.txt. and pip install cx_oracle
+    Open a virtualenv(Recommended for your project), activate it and run pip install -r requirements.txt

 3. row cd into mysite folder
 4. run